McCache/McCache-for-Python/README.md

 </style>
 -->
 ## Overview
 `McCache` is a distributed in-memory write through caching library that is build on the [`OrderedDict`](https://docs.python.org/3/library/collections.html#collections.OrderedDict) package.
-A local cache lookup is faster than looking it up across a network.
+A local cache lookup is faster than retrieving it across a network.
-It uses **UDP** multicasting as the transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".
+It uses **UDP** multicast as the transport hence the name "Multi-Cast Cache", playfully abbreviated to "`McCache`".

 The goals of this package are:
-1. Reduce complexity by not be dependent on any external caching service such as `memcached`, `redis` or the likes.
+1. Reduce complexity by **not** be dependent on any external caching service such as `memcached`, `redis` or the likes.
 SEE: [Distributed Cache](https://en.wikipedia.org/wiki/Distributed_cache)
    1. We are guided by the principal of first scaling up before scaling out.
 2. Keep the programming interface consistent with Python's dictionary.
 The distributed nature of the cache is transparent to you.
    1. This is an in process cache.
 3. Performant
    1. Need to handle updates that are 0.01sec (10 ms) apart.

 `McCache` is **not** a replacement for your persistent or search data.
 It is intended to be used to cache your most expensive work.
-You can consider the 80/20 rule, which states that caching the most frequently accessed 20% of data can improve performance for most requests.
+You can consider the **80/20** rule, which states that caching the most frequently accessed 20% of data can improve performance for most requests.

 ## Installation
 ```console